Greater Cape May Historical Society

 The Greater Cape May Historical Society is the steward of The Colonial House.
 The Colonial House or Memucan Hughes House was originally a tavern and the family home of Revolutionary War patriot Memucan Hughes.
 The house is an unsung survivor from Cape Island’s very beginning and thought to be one of the oldest surviving houses on Cape Island.
 The Colonial House is also the headquarters of the Greater Cape May Historical Society.

 The Colonial House is open by appointment after September 15.
-We respectfully request a minimum of 24 hours notice.
+We respectfully request a minimum of 24 hours’ notice.
 Please send email to 1730colonialhouse@gmail.com.
-There is no fee.
-The house is free to all visitors.
-Donations gratefully accepted to help maintain the Colonial House.
-We are a 501c3 non profit organization—a volunteer only organization since 1975.
+While admission to the Colonial House in season is always free of charge, (June 15- September 15), visitors in the off season will be subject to a minimum admission fee ($20.00) based on the number of guests in attendance.
+All donations go toward our mission to collect and preserve Cape May history and our stewardship of the Memucan Hughes Colonial House.
+We are a 501c3 non-profit organization— volunteer only since 1975.

 The Chamber of Commerce of Greater Cape May - link opens in a new window